SLiV9/numpad/docs/index.md

 ```
 (Comments use paired parentheses on the same line.)
-(The should only be used to annotate source code.)
+(They should only be used to annotate source code.)
 ```

 We will use them below to explain the syntax.